 - a.
-A team may receive only the following assistance on the memorial: - (1) Team members may discuss with their coach and with others affiliated with their school (as long as other rules contained herein are not violated) general principles of international environmental law. - (2) The coach may provide general guidance on the overall organization of the brief but cannot assist with the actual writing and cannot edit the paper or correct citation format. - (3) Teams for which English is a second language may seek assistance within their schools regarding English grammar and spelling.

-A team may hold practice oral rounds before its memorial is submitted to the Competition Committee or to a regional or national round.
+A team may receive only the following assistance on the memorial: - (1) Team members may discuss with their coach and with others affiliated with their school (as long as other rules contained herein are not violated) general principles of international environmental law. - (2) The coach may provide general guidance on the overall organization of the brief but cannot assist with the actual writing and cannot edit the paper or correct citation format. - (3) Teams for which English is a second language may seek assistance within their schools regarding English grammar and spelling. - b.
+Use of generative artificial intelligence (AI) tools: Teams should not use generative AI tools to create the content of the team's memorial.
+Note that some AI tools are notorious for generating fake references.
+If your team cites a non-existent or incorrect source in the memorial, your team may be subject to penalties, including disqualification, in a regional or national round, and your team will not be invited to participate in the International Finals. - A team may hold practice oral rounds before its memorial is submitted to the Competition Committee or to a regional or national round.